davidwshg/get-started-express/README.md

 # get-started-express

-Setup for Express with Typescript application.
+Setup to get started web APIs with Express and Typescript.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine.
+These instructions will help you run on your local machine.

 ```
 cat .env.example > .env